MAHADEV-J/FISA-rFDynHUD/README.md

 For more information, follow me on Twitter: https://twitter.com/jaybeebrtweets.
 I (sometimes) comment on my progress there.

 ## To-do list
-* Test if the session status row colour change works correctly for yellow flags
 * Add functionality to the session status row for races that have a time limit (not very high priority until it rains)
 * Make it so that the session status row briefly turns green at every green flag (low priority)
-* Make it so that the timing tower can display how many pit stops a car has made.
+* Make it so that the timing tower can display how many pit stops a car has made. (toggle between this and gap to leader)
-* Make it so that the timing tower can display whether a car is in the pits.
+* Show a flag icon next to the name of drivers who have finished (low priority)
+* Add an area to the timing tower that becomes visible during pit stops and shows how long the pit stop is (optional, very low priority)
 * Create more widgets (individual car timing; old-fashioned thick timing bar with two columns) (probably won't be implemented until after first FISA WSCC race)

 ## Changelog

 * Branch "sessionstatus": added a row for session status to the widget.
+* Branch "pitstop": made the timing row update with the text "IN PIT" when a car is in the pitlane but not pitting, and "PIT STOP" when the car is actually pitting.\
+For more information, see the commit history.

 ### old changes below
 Previously, all these changes were stored as comments in the file timingtower.java.
 I'm adding them all to this readme so I can remove them from there.
 It was about time I added version control as a better way to track changes.